 Deciding to go out a run is sometimes the most difficult thing to do.
 Sometimes I feel too tired when I get home to lace up for a run.
 There are times when I would rather catch up with sleep too.
 Doing most of my work from home also means that I have lots of other things that also seeks my attention.
 But like any fitness enthiusiast, I constantly have to struggle to get things done and also do my runs.
+If you are just starting in the fitness industry you should watch this commercial treadmill to get motivated and start working out.

 So when is the best time to go for a run?
 The simplest answer to this is, whatever time of the day works best for you.
 To determine this, you might have to answer a couple of questions.